 Spread betting vs CFD trading

 Spread betting and CFD trading are both forms of derivative trading.
-It allows traders to gain full exposure in the financial market through leverage.
-You don’t own the underlying asset in spread betting and CFD trading.
-You’re just speculating on the price movements.
+It allows traders to gain full exposure in the financial market by trading on margin with leverage.
+When trading through CFDs or spread betting, you don’t own the underlying asset; you’re just speculating on the price movements.

-Spread betting and CFDs have some similarities, such as trading with leverage on both rising and falling markets and accessing various financial instruments.
+Spread betting and CFDs have some similarities, such as trading with leverage on rising and falling markets and access to various financial instruments.

-There are also some key differences to consider, and throughout this article, we'll be looking at those and what's unique about spread betting and CFD trading.
+There are also some key differences to consider, and throughout this article, we’ll look at what those are and what’s unique about spread betting and CFD trading.

 Key takeaways